 JUNGFRAU—Top of Europe

-Icy air streams across your face, snow crunches under your feet, and the view nearly takes your breath away: on one side the view of the Mittelland up to the Vosges, on the other the Aletsch glacier, bordered by four thousand metre peaks.
-Standing on the Jungfraujoch 3,454 metres above sea level, you can feel it with your first step: this is a different world.
+Icy air streams across your face, snow crunches under your feet, and the view nearly take your breath away: on one side the view of the Mittelland up to the Vosges, on the other the Aletsch glacier, bordered by four thousand meter peaks.
+Standing on the Jungfraujoch 3,454 meters above sea level, you can feel it with your first step: this is a different world.
 It’s one you have to experience.